-A good source of free and impartial advice on housing and care needs is provided by the Elderly Accommodation Counsel (EAC).
-The EAC provide a wealth of information to help you make informed choices about your housing needs.
-This includes advice on moving or staying put, where to get financial advice, and up-to-date information on a range of accommodation and housing options throughout West Sussex and in other parts of the UK.
+The Elderly Accommodation Counsel (EAC) provide free and impartial advice on housing and care needs.
+Their website at housingcare.org contains lots of information to help you make informed choices about your housing needs.
+This includes advice on whether to move, and where to get good financial advice, as well as up-to-date information on a range of accommodation and housing options throughout West Sussex and in other parts of the UK.

 Extra-care housing is designed to be a home for life for those with care and support needs, including those with a progressive health condition.
 It provides an attractive alternative to residential care, as people can have their care needs met whilst maintaining their independence.

 Accommodation is fully self-contained with either one or two bedrooms, and with level access suitable for those with limited mobility or a wheelchair.
 Many schemes also include a restaurant, residents’ lounge and gardens.
 Extra-care flats are available to rent and buy through leasehold shared ownership.

 Most extra-care housing schemes in West Sussex have care teams on duty in the scheme 24 hours a day, seven days a week, providing residents with emergency support at all times, as well as any regular planned care visits they may need.

 Extra care housing is not just for older people.
 It can also be suitable for working age adults with disabilities and care needs.

 To be considered for renting extra-care housing you need to: